named-data/.github/CONTRIBUTING.md

 necessary, as Jenkins automatically picks up new patch sets and posts the results.
 Typically the only interaction needed with Jenkins is when some kind of glitch occurs and a build needs to be retriggered.
+These glitches can include spurious test failures stemming from clock desynchronization or other similar issues that crop up on occasion.
-This can be done from the web interface, though please refrain from doing unless a failure is due to a glitch.
+Retriggering these tests can be done from the web interface, though please refrain from doing so unless a failure is due to a glitch.

-It is expected that code is checked locally.
-Reviewers may wait until Jenkins checks the code before doing a more functional review of the code.
+It is expected that code is tested locally.
+Reviewers may wait until Jenkins checks and approves the code before doing a more thorough review of the code.
 Since Jenkins checks can take a while, you can save some time by checking yourself first.

 ### Gerrit Change-Id Commit Hook ###